2022 Kazakh presidential election: January 2022 unrest and purges of Nazarbayev's affiliates

 On 1 January 2022, the Kazakh government lifted the price ceiling on liquefied petroleum gas (LPG).
 This marked the final phase in their planned transition towards the price of LPG being determined by a digital market and led to a drastic increase in LPG prices.
 Due to LPG being subsidised during the transition period, many vehicle owners had switched to LPG and were now facing steep prices in addition to their increasing cost of living.
 Especially Kazakhs in the rather poor Mangystau Region were affected and with the social discontent rising even more, protests broke out in the oil-producing city of Zhanaozen on 2 January 2022.

 In the beginning, the protests in Western Kazakhstan were essentially low-key and small scale with the protesters demanding a price reduction of LPG.
 Those demands evolved into calls for political and socioeconomic reforms while the discontent spread to other Kazakh regions.
-In an attempt to appease the public, President Tokayev ordered the government to reinstate a six-month price cap on LPG, gasoline, diesel fuel, and basic food products, as well as including a moratorium on the prices of home utilities, along with a rent subsidy for low-income residents.
+In an attempt to appease the public, President Tokayev ordered the government to reinstate a six-month price cap on LPG, petrol, diesel fuel, and basic food products, as well as including a moratorium on the prices of home utilities, along with a rent subsidy for low-income residents.
 He also urged Kazakh citizens not to disturb public order and that all legitimate demands by the protesters would be considered.
 However, Tokayev's concessions failed to subdue the anger and by the third night of ongoing protests, the demonstrations turned into riots.
 The first and largest city in which riots broke out was Almaty, where violent clashes between protesters and government forces lead to gunfire and looting taking place all over the city.
 Various government buildings across Kazakhstan were stormed and set on fire and there were reports of internet blackouts.
 In response to the spreading of anarchy, President Tokayev enacted a state of emergency and dismissed PM Asqar Mamin's government.
 He also requested the intergovernmental military-allied Collective Security Treaty Organization for peacekeeping intervention and authorised deadly force to be used against protesters as part of a "counterterrorist operation".The aftermath of the massive unrest reportedly left 225 people dead and over 2,600 injured, as well as damage estimated at more than $2 billion.
 Due to its severity, the unrest became infamously known as "Bloody January" (Қанды қаңтар).
 Many local and international human rights groups reported the Kazakh government's subsequent use of prison torture, ill-treatment, and custody deaths regarding over 10,000 detainees which included protesters, journalists, human rights activists and bystanders.
 During that period, the Kazakh government was criticised for failing to conduct a proper independent investigation of civilian deaths during the unrest and essentially refused to publish the official list of unrest victims until August 2022.
 The published list only provided the last names and initials of the victims' names instead of fully detailed information and in turn, raised the death toll higher.